Heading to the 2018 Texas State Fair? This fun visitors guide has all the best things to do, see, and eat at the State Fair of Texas!

 For the cheapest beers (that I’ve found), head to The Beer Barn (it’s located near the Cotton Bowl, to the left of the Midway entrance).
 Beers there are only 6 tickets (basically, $3) vs. the 12 to 14 tickets you’ll pay at Magnolia.

-The selection is a little more basic at The Beer Barn, but they had Shiner, so I was happy!
+The selection is a little more basic at The Beer Barn, but they have Shiner, so I was happy!

 You can also find 6 ticket beers at the IceHouse on the Midway.
 It’s located near the Fast Trax slide.

 Want something nonalcoholic?
-You’ll find drinks at most food stands … I can never resist a lemonade!
+You’ll find drinks at most food stands … the fresh squeezed lemonade is delish!

-Looking for a bargain drink?
+Looking for ice cold water?
 Keep an eye out for stands selling water for two tickets.
-There’s one near the mainstage and one near the neon Big Tex, and you’ll find others sprinkled throughout the fair, too.
+There’s one near the Main Stage and one near the neon Big Tex.
+You’ll find others sprinkled throughout the fair, too.

 Things to Do at the Texas State Fair